DappDevs/presentations/content/about-ethereum.md

 ???

 Awesome, we now know what Ethereum is, but how does it work?
-What do I need to know to code my Dapp in Ethereum?
+What do I need to know about Ethereum to code my Dapp?

 ---